At a glance

 - Colour returns to the highlands and lagoon edges.

-- Plan to arrive early and shoot slowly rather than rushing.
+- Plan to arrive early and shoot slowly rather than rushing in.

 - Strong potential in clear conditions, but cold punishes batteries.

-- Success depends on tripod time, not on gear alone.
+- Success depends on tripod time, not gear alone.

 - Protect sleep.
-A night shoot that breaks the next day is rarely worth it.
+A night shoot that damages the next day is rarely worth it.

-If you are arriving at the salar at midday and leaving before late afternoon, you are missing the best light by design.
-We reverse that structure.
+If you arrive at the salar at midday and leave before late afternoon, you are missing the strongest light by design.
+Good route planning reverses that structure.

 Salar de Uyuni: technique

 On the salt, composition is about control: horizon, lines, and exposure.
-The scene is minimal.
-Small errors become obvious.
+The scene is minimal, so small errors become obvious.

 Exposure discipline on white salt